What is one of the most important components if you want to improve your abilities as a music producer?

 Headphones are used on a daily basis and often travel with musos or producers.

-Purchasing a pair that will quickly break is a waste of money, and they’re bound to go through some rough handling no matter where you use them.
+Purchasing a pair that will quickly break is a waste of money, and I can tell you that they’re BOUND to go through some rough handling no matter where you use them.

-Note that the joints do feel somewhat flimsy so try and work with care as far as you can.
+Note that the joints do feel somewhat flimsy so I still suggest that you try and work with care as far as you can.

 This is probably the most important thing, right?

-What’s important is that you’ll get balanced audio through this set.
+What’s important is that you’ll get balanced audio with this set.

-Some users complain about inconsistencies but this could be attributed to the wearing of glasses which automatically alters the headphones’ capabilities.
+Some users complain about inconsistencies, but I think this could be attributed to the wearing of glasses which automatically alters the headphones’ capabilities.

-Is this the best option for you?
-If you’re looking for a way to listen to audio in a critical aspect you’ll enjoy these in the studio for mixing and tracking.
+If you’re looking for a way to listen to audio in a critical aspect, I’m sure you’ll enjoy these in the studio for mixing and tracking.

-As stated, their usefulness dwindles when you exercise with them or use them in loud environments, so basically these are really designed to produce music, Dj, or listen back to your tracks after that have been mixed down.
+As I’ve stated, their usefulness dwindles when you exercise with them or use them in loud environments.
+So, basically, these are really designed to produce music, DJ, or listen back to your tracks after they have been mixed down.

 This could be what you need if you’re mastering a track, which calls for absolute accuracy and no distortion.

-If noise cancelling is what you’re after you can look at the COWIN E7.
+If noise canceling is what you’re after, you can look at the COWIN E7.

-It’s also battery driven and Bluetooth enabled so you can take it on the road.
+These over-ear headphones are battery-driven and Bluetooth enabled so you can take them on the road.